-70 years ago the “Rhineland Action” was carried out by the Düsseldorf resistance group around Karl August Wiedenhofen against the Nazi regime.
-Their goal was to surrender the city of Düsseldorf to the US troops on April 17, 1945, without further combat and to protect the city and people from further death and destruction.
+76 years ago, a Düsseldorf resistance group around Karl August Wiedenhofen carried out the “Action Rhineland.”
+Their goal was to surrender the city of Düsseldorf to the US troops on April 17, 1945, to prevent further combat and to protect people and city from further death and destruction.

 The situation in April 1945

-Since the end of February 1945, Düsseldorf was front-line city.
+Since the end of February 1945, Düsseldorf was a front-line city.
 American troops – parts of the 83rd Infantry Division – had occupied the neighboring city of Neuss and the left bank of urban areas of Düsseldorf since early March.
-Thereupon the Rhine bridges were dynamited.
+Thereupon, the Rhine bridges were dynamited.
 Karl Friedrich Florian, Gauleiter of the NSDAP and the Reich Defence Commissioner, had issued the “Scorched Earth” order.
-All supply installations and transport networks were to be blown up and the Düsseldorf population were ordered to leave the city.
+All supply installations and transport networks were to be blown up and Düsseldorf’s population was ordered to leave the city.
 Since April 10, 1945 the city was completely enclosed and under constant attack.
 Since May 1940 allied air attacks killed more than 5000 civilians, damaged about 90 percent and destroyed half of the buildings.
 On 12 June 1943 the allies deliberately ignited a firestorm.

 The group around Wiedenhofen

-Since the late 1930s, Aloys Odenthal and Theodor Winkens met for political talks in Gerresheim district of Düsseldorf.
-The architect Odenthal acted out of Christian conviction.
+Since the late 1930s, Aloys Odenthal and Theodor Winkens met for political talks in Düsseldorf‘s Gerresheim district.
+The architect Odenthal acted from Christian conviction.
 He had already been interrogated twice for regime-critical statements by the secret police (Geheimpolizei) and threatened with detention in a concentration camp.
 Winkens, a trained baker and confectioner, working as a clerk at the police headquarters at the time, was married to a Jewess.
 Because he refused a divorce, he was dismissed in 1937.
-The lawyer Karl Müller took part in discussions, others left the group again.
+The lawyer Karl Müller took part in discussions, others left the group.

-Due to the intensifying situation in Düsseldorf it was decided on 15 February 1945 to take action and to prepare the peaceful surrender of the city to the advancing allied forces.
+Due to the intensifying situation in Düsseldorf it was decided on 15 February 1945 to take action by preparing the peaceful surrender of the city to the advancing allied forces.
 The Schutzpolizei was seen as the only trustworthy armed organization that was able to secure an implementation of this action.
-Through Josef Knab contact was made to commander of the Schutzpolizei, Franz Jürgens, who was known to have just recently vehemently rejected to take command of a police battle group and of Volkssturm men.
-The first meeting with Jürgens only took place two days prior to the action.
+Through Josef Knab, contact was made to commander of the Schutzpolizei, Franz Jürgens, who was known to have just recently vehemently rejected to take command of a police combat group and of Volkssturm men.
+The first meeting with Jürgens took place only two days prior to the action.

-Implementation of the action was discussed on April 15: the Nazi leadership of the police should be neutralized.
-The building contractor Theodor Andresen and half Jewish student Hermann Weill also joined the group.
+Implementation of the action was discussed on April 15: the Nazi leadership of the police forces needed to be neutralized.
+The building contractor Theodor Andresen and half-Jewish student Hermann Weill also joined the group.

-On April 16, Odenthal, Wiedenhofen, Knab, Müller and Andresen met with Jürgens at the police headquarters.
-Captain Gehrke, the deputy of Jürgens, was also inaugurated.
+On April 16, Odenthal, Wiedenhofen, Knab, Müller, and Andresen met with Jürgens at the police headquarters.
+Captain Gehrke, Jürgens’ deputy, was also inaugurated.
 The action was now named “Rhineland”.
-The Düsseldorf police chief, SS Brigade Commander August Korreng, was seized and jailed in a cell at the police headquarters.
-Jürgens took over command of the police.
+The Düsseldorf police chief, SS Brigade Commander August Korreng, was seized and jailed in a cell of the police headquarters.
+Jürgens took command of the police.
 Deputy Commissioner Goetsch and Lieutenant Colonel Jürgens issued a permit which legitimated Wiedenhofen as the negotiator for the city of Düsseldorf.

-In the afternoon of April 16, 1945, August Wiedenhofen and Aloys Odenthal reached American lines at Mettmann.
-They were able, after long negotiations, to surrender the city to American troops without further combat: An air attack of 800 bombers, scheduled for April 17 at 1:10 clock, was literally stopped in the last minute.
+In the afternoon of April 16, 1945, August Wiedenhofen and Aloys Odenthal reached American lines at Mettmann and after long negotiations succeeded to surrender the city to U.S. troops without further combat: An air attack of 800 bombers, scheduled for April 17 at 1:10 clock, was literally stopped in the last minute.

-On April 17, the US forces marched into Düsseldorf, without any significant combat.
+On April 17, U.S. forces marched into Düsseldorf, without any significant combat.
 Odenthal and Wiedenhofen rode on the US tanks, leading them to the police headquarter.

-That same night, April 17, Jürgens, Andresen, Kleppe, Knab and Weill faced a drumhead court-martial for war treason and were convicted to death and shot in the yard of the vocational school Färberstraße.
+That same night, April 17, Jürgens, Andresen, Kleppe, Knab, and Weill faced a drumhead court-martial for war treason and were convicted and shot in the yard of the vocational school on Färberstraße.
 Gehrke was acquitted.
-The bodies were buried, but exhumed and autopsied a short time later on June 1, 1945.
-On the bodies of Knab and Andresen severe abuse was verified.
+The bodies were buried, but a short time later exhumed and autopsied on June 1, 1945.
+Sever physical abuse was verified on the bodies of Knab and Andresen.

-The execution squad that carried out the shooting of Jürgens was led by Heinrich Gesell, district first lieutenant of the Schutzpolizei, who Jürgens knew from duty.
-Although it was customary to tie to persons to be executed to a pole and to blindfold them,
+The execution squad who shot Jürgens was led by Heinrich Gesell, district first lieutenant of the Schutzpolizei, who Jürgens knew from duty.
+Although it was customary to tie persons to a pole and to blindfold them when executed,

 “Gesell, greet my wife.
 Long live Germany!”